-To reap the benefits of data-based facilities management, buildings have to evolve from dumb, siloed blocks to fully connected, living entities with data-gathering sensors and actuators at every conceivable point.
-The days of the simple thermostat are gone: Building owners now need a dashboard view of every aspect of every facility, from the basements to the roofs, globally.
+To reap the benefits of data-based facilities management, buildings have to evolve from siloed blocks to fully connected, living entities with data-gathering sensors and actuators at every conceivable point.
+The days of the simple thermostat are gone: Building owners now need a dashboard view of every aspect of every facility, from basement to roof, globally.

-Technically speaking, a smart building can be defined as one that senses and controls as many parameters and functions as possible to achieve significant improvements in efficiency, reliability, processes, and overall performance.
-A good example is the energy savings possible by taking advantage of improved technology and materials in structure, appliances, electrical systems, plumbing, and HVACR.
-Through an automated process of monitoring and control, a smart building can also add to the comfort level of the occupants.
+Technically speaking, a smart building can be defined as a structure that uses automated processes to control building operations such as heating, ventilation, air conditioning, lighting, security, and other systems.
+A good example is the energy savings possible by taking advantage of improved technology and materials in structure, appliances, electrical systems, plumbing, and HVAC.
+Through an automated process of monitoring and control, a smart building can also add to occupants’ comfort level.

-The key to such a system is that it must be able to integrate with various infrastructures, because a solution that doesn't fit can't work.
-The Smart Switch Hub can function with any building’s subsystem that supports integration, including those that are not network or Internet capable, as the connection is provided by the system.
+The key to such a system is that it must be able to integrate with multiple infrastructures.
+The Switch Platform can function with any building’s subsystem that supports integration, including those that are not network or Internet capable, as the connection is provided by the system.
 Ease of integration is key, as a solution that costs too much or is too much of an effort to implement is no solution at all.

 Hardware and Software

-Switch Automation’s Smart Switch Hub also underscores the importance of software in hardware systems.
+Switch Automation’s smart building Platform also underscores the importance of software in hardware systems.
 Once upon a time, a powered system could be put into place without having to even know what software meant.
 But today, software is a primary value-add to almost every electrical or electronic system.
 Proper software and hardware integration is key to a successful smart building’s operation, safety, and reliability.
 A hardware-agnostic software solution is a popular choice, as it enables future technology upgrades and prevents cost-intensive rip and replacements across a portfolio.

-In an integrated hardware/software system, the traditional physical controls are not replaced but overlaid with a software control layer that directs those hardware systems in their operation (Figure 1).
-A dashboard for operation of those systems can be viewed on a laptop or smartphone to directly monitor and control those systems remotely.
-Using pre-integrated, pre-validated hardware and software building blocks from Intel®, Switch Automation’s gateway enables the connectivity of legacy devices and other systems to the IoT.
+In an integrated hardware/software system, the traditional physical controls are not replaced but overlaid with a software control layer that directs those hardware systems in their operation.
+The configurable dashboard can be customized to each user’s preferences and monitored and controlled remotely.
+Using pre-integrated, pre-validated hardware and software building blocks from Intel, Switch Automation’s gateway enables the connectivity of legacy devices and other systems to the IoT.

 Remote monitoring and management is an incredible force multiplier.
 Today you can turn the lights out or change the temperature in your building in London from your office in Los Angeles.
 This applies to every powered system, from the doors to the elevators to the signage on the outside.
 No longer must a manager have a person on-site to ensure basic facility tasks get done.

 That also means that the hardware must be reliable, which is why good partnerships are key.
-That’s why Switch Automation partnered with Intel to create the Smart Switch Hub platform.
-Hardware is needed to run the software and implement its commands, and a system as a whole is only as good as its processors and the software running on it.
+That’s why Switch Automation partnered with Intel® when designing the Switch Platform.
+Hardware is needed to run the software and implement its commands, and a system is only as good as its processors and the software running on it.

 Just being able to look at a building’s systems and control them doesn’t automatically equate to improved performance, safety, and efficiency, as even the best tool won’t work if not guided properly.
-Management is about taking information, making decisions, and implementing them to best use the resources available.
-A true smart-building solution will also address the data management side, and Switch Automation's platform does this as well.
+Savvy facilities professionals understand that effective management means mining data for actionable insights and using them to inform strategic decisions.
+A true smart building solution will also address the data management side, and the Switch Platform does this as well.

-The task begins with the deployment of sensors to acquire real-time operational information.
+The task begins with the discovery of sensors to acquire real-time operational information.
 The data can’t just be collected; it must be put into context to enable management to properly use it.
 Historical performance information, facility device integration, and tagging priority systems are also important, as an effective solution must understand past performance, system components, and management priorities.
 The Switch Automation Engineering Services Team works with customers to develop a tailored implementation plan that connects all data to the Switch Platform; tags, normalizes, and organizes the data so that it’s in a useful, consistent state; and trains and onboards users as quickly as possible.

 Efficiency gains come from multiple interrelated and cascading benefits, from avoiding the redundancies of running multiple systems, to the ability to view, analyze, and interpret building-related data in a single platform, from anywhere.
-The platform can give valuable insights into a building’s operation, with analysis tools to allow building managers to benchmark costs and consumption patterns across their holdings.
-The platform can even aid with managing occupant behavior.
+The Switch Platform provides valuable insight into a building’s operation, with analysis tools that allow building managers to benchmark costs and consumption patterns across their holdings.
+The Switch Platform can even aid with managing occupant behavior.
 By displaying energy consumption in a visually pleasing format, occupants can be encouraged to reduce their usage.

 Simple Yet Sophisticated

-Even the best solution can’t be used properly if it is difficult to implement or use.
-The Smart Switch Hub platform allows a manager to monitor and control lighting, air conditioning, access control, and other systems remotely from a central operations center or other office with a simple, unified interface for all building operations.
-By providing analytics and diagnostics, the platform helps management develop an accurate assessment of building performance with useful data, including real-time alerts.
+Even the best solution can’t be fully leveraged if it is difficult to implement or use.
+The Switch Platform allows a manager to monitor and control lighting, air conditioning, access control, and other systems remotely from a central operations center or other office with a simple, unified interface for all building operations.
+By providing analytics and diagnostics, the Switch Platform helps management develop an accurate assessment of building performance with useful data, including real-time alerts.
 In addition, integrating a range of energy reporting devices with local environmental information enables managers to compare building performance across a campus or worldwide.